Highway history of Waco, Texas

 In 1966, Loop 2 was removed from Circle Road, and instead extended down 18th to LaSalle (US 77-81).
 This change was a result of I-35 being built through town: since there was no grade separation at Circle Road, Loop 2 had to be re-routed onto a road that did cross the interstate.

 That was looking roughly east; the campus just beyond the interchange is TXDOT's Waco District headquarters.
 Clearly Elm and Bellmead were closed during construction, and Elm has never fully regained its functionality as an arterial.
-Today it is still technically possible to follow the original US 84 by driving northeast on Elm and connecting to Bellmead, but not without passing through a bewildering tangle of overpasses, underpasses, exit ramps, and frontage roads.
+For the next 50 years it was still technically possible to follow the original US 84 by driving northeast on Elm and connecting to Bellmead, but not without passing through a bewildering tangle of overpasses, underpasses, exit ramps, and frontage roads.
+And now (ever since the I-35 rebuild) it is no longer possible to follow even that complicated approximation of US 84's original routing.

 Circle Road was also impacted.
 A former arterial carrying north-south highway traffic, it was bisected by I-35, leaving behind two disconnected, seemingly-inexplicable diagonal side streets running through an otherwise gridded road pattern.
 And south of the Circle itself, the former path of US 81 was completely subsumed by the massive interstate corridor.
 Taken as a whole, I-35 created a formidable linear barrier through Waco that somewhat isolated the southeast part of town.
 However, it could be argued (as far as Baylor University is concerned) that this isolation may have turned out to be beneficial, at least in some ways.